CodeSphinx/Simple-OpenGl-Wrapper/README.md

 # Disclaimer
-I am still in the opengl learning process, so expect stuff to not work if you are feeling risky and want to use this.
+I am still in process of learning OpenGL, so expect stuff to not work.